Skip to Content

 Neither Barcelona nor Madrid is known as a popular destination for kids, as there are no major attractions aimed at children like you can find in Malaga for example.
 However, both Madrid and Barcelona have parks, restaurants, and places where kids will be welcome so I wouldn’t scrap it if you want to visit.

 Seville is a fantastic choice for kids, especially during Feria de Seville.
 We visited when kids were only 3 and 1 and they loved bustling Andalusia.
+You can read all about it here.

 Getting Around with a Baby or Toddler in Spain

-There are many options for fantastic public transportation, so unless you really want to do a road trip in Spain you can rely on it entirely.
+There are many options for fantastic public transportation, so unless you really want to do a road trip in Spain you can rely on High-speed AVE trains that can zip you across the country.

-High-speed AVE trains can zip you across the country.
 Children under 4 can travel for free by rail, though they still require a reservation and it gets a bit tricky as I had to go to the counter to get it done.
 It wasn’t possible to buy my tickets in the ticket machine because of the kids so give yourself some time before the train departs – I usually waited about 10 minutes.

 Renting a car in Spain is also a good option for places outside of major towns.
 A car can provide you with comfort and flexibility even for day trips, but you need to remember that in some towns – Seville for example, streets are even more narrow than in Italy so it’s challenging to drive.